soulgeo/console-wars/README.md

 ./bin/console-wars-server
 ```

-The server will listen for incoming client connections.
+The server will listen for incoming client connections on port `:4567`.

 ### Run the Client